Innovu/glider/README.md

 ### transactions

-If there's an error in any of the queries in a transaction, `glider` will automatically invoke a `ROLLBACK` and reject the current Promise.
+If there's an error in any of the queries in a transaction, `glider` will automatically invoke a `ROLLBACK` and reject the current Promise with the database error.

 ```js
 var db = glider(CONNECTION_STRING);